xetus-oss/salt-testbed/README.md

 # Overview

 A [Vagrant](https://www.vagrantup.com) based testbed for developing with [SaltStack](http://saltstack.com).
+The goal is to be the easiest to use testbed out there.
 Useful when formulas, modules, or other code requires multiple systems and services.

 The testbed is made up of the following components: